Privacy policy

 We will only keep your personal data for as long as necessary for the purposes set out in this Privacy Policy.
 We will retain and use your personal data to the extent necessary to comply with our legal obligations (for example, if we are required to retain your data to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.

-In respect of personal data processed as part of providing the Platform and Services to you, we will retain relevant personal data for a period of six years following the termination of a user’s subscription or our last interaction with you.
+In respect of personal data processed to provide the Platform and Services, we will retain relevant personal data for a period of six years following the termination of a user’s subscription or our last interaction with you.

 If any personal data is only useful for a short period (e.g. for a specific activity), we will not retain it for longer than the period for which it is used by us.